Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Numerical Experiments

 \paragraph{Sliding-Window:} A sliding-window approach is easy to implement: Apply causal discovery (via PCMCI) to each \inquotes{sliding window} \emph{globally} (in the graph).
 For practical reasons our \inquotes{sliding} windows do not slide, but rather the data is again divided into fixed size non-overlapping windows.
 It is, however, difficult to evaluate.
 We start by counting for each link the number of windows on which it is present in the specific window's causal graph.
 Then pick two cutoffs $a_\pm$ and consider links absent if they appear less often than $a_-$, changing (regime-dependent) if they appear at least $a_-$ but less than $a_+$ often, (non-regime-dependent) present in the graph otherwise.
 The authors are not aware of any detailed investigations into the practical choice of $a_\pm$; generally this seems to be a difficult problem.
 The study of the practical choice of $a_\pm$ is beyond the scope of this paper.
 Instead, our evaluation fixes $a_\pm$ \emph{a posteriori} to the values which \emph{would have} provided the best evaluation metric.
 This is not a method applicable in practice, but it does provide an estimate of an \emph{upper bound} on the possible performance of sliding-window methods; to emphasize this hypothetical nature, the corresponding results will be plotted as dashed (as opposed to solid) lines.
 Again, also ground-truth about minimum and maximum time-lags is provided.
 The approach takes advantage of persistence by the choice of time-aligned windows.
 We apply this approach with different window-sizes.
 In practice the union-graph should in this case be more reliably obtained from a standard (stationary) method applied to all data, and we do not include the union of regime-specific edge-sets for comparison in the union-graph results.
 See also §\ref{apdx:sliding_window}.

 \paragraph{gLD-PCMCI (ours):} We will, of course, also include results for the baseline method as described above (using PCMCI as CD algorithm), realizing the \emph{graph-local and direct} framework described in this paper in a simple but transparent way.
 We compare two sets of hyperparameters that were chosen respectively for an uninformative prior and with an inductive bias slightly favoring larger regimes in §\ref{sec:dyn_indep_tests} for IID-data (see also §\ref{apdx:prelim_num_results} and §\ref{apdx:hyper_param_policy} concerning relevance of and policy of choice of hyperparameters).
-Again, ground-truth about minimum and maximum time-lags is provided, \emph{no} ground-truth about the number of regimes or number of transitions is needed.
+Again, ground-truth about minimum and maximum time-lags is provided, \emph{no} ground-truth about the number of contexts or number of transitions is needed.
 Since the other methods here use PCMCI, we show results for gLD-PCMCI in the main text.
 Applications may consider using gLD-PCMCI+ for time series, as this combination seems to often perform more robustly (§\ref{apdx:num_exp_compare}, §\ref{apdx:MCI}).
+Our framework is slightly adapted to the time-series case based on the heuristic momentary conditional independence (MCI) principle \citep{pcmci}: In a first phase supersets of lagged parents are discovered, and in a second phase these are employed to remove lagged correlations to restore test-statistics; full mCITs are deployed only in the MCI phase (see §\ref{apdx:MCI}).

 \paragraph{Stationary PCMCI:} We additionally compare to the results one obtains by applying the PCMCI-algorithm (also underlying the other methods) without modifications to the data.
 This produces only a union-graph.
 Due to its special role as a reference, this line will be drawn in a dash-dot style in the plots below.